Check if there is salaried employment

 Another option is to use a model agreement from the Tax and Customs Administration.
 You and your contractor record your working relationship in such a model agreement.

 A zzp’er is entitled to the same working conditions as your employees.
 This means that when they carry out the work within your office, you must ensure a healthy and safe workplace.
-If you fail to do so, you run the risk of complaints and an inspection by the Netherlands Labour Authority (available in seven languages).
+If you fail to do so, you run the risk of complaints and an inspection by the Netherlands Labour Authority.

 Hiring a foreign self-employed professional

 If you are looking for a self-employed professional abroad, you are obliged to recruit in the EU or EEA first.
 If you cannot find anyone here, you can look outside this area.